- Share this article on Facebook

-In fall 1990, a new sitcom made its network debut.
+In fall 1990, a new sitcom made its network debut on NBC.
 Will Smith, a successful hip-hop musician, saw his film and TV career kick-started with the launch of Fresh Prince of Bel-Air.
 The day of the premiere, Sept.
 10, The Hollywood Reporter reviewed the comedy:

 In the point of view of NBC, Fresh Prince of Bel-Air arrives as the network’s great primetime hope.
 For as expressed by NBC heads, this new sitcom promises to be on a par with the Second Coming for the expected “rap”-ture.